 You can still Grow and Learn where you are

 While you’re at that job you hate don’t dwell on the negativity.
 Learn from what you’re currently doing and gather the skillset you will need when you stand on your own someday.
 Furthermore, being present and mindful of your job even though you hate it builds character and prepares you for when you’ll be your own boss.
-In my last job, I learned how to create a personal information database and learned how to use this database and other tools to track my productivity. knowing all that has gone a long way in helping me organize and run this site alongside my freelance jobs.
+In my last job, I learned how to create a personal information database and learned how to use this database and other tools to track my productivity.
+Learning those skills have gone a long way in helping me organize and run this site alongside my freelance jobs.

 Dream big but stay grounded till you can actually fly…